kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

 - *Claim mappings*: it is only possible to pick a single value from a single claim and prefix groups.
 - *Use more than one OIDC provider*: the only option, for now, is to use an external OIDC provider that handles multiplexing support for multiple providers.
 - Change authenticator settings without restarting kube-apiserver.
+- SPIFFE JWTs
+- TODO other issues from the PR
+- Validations for infra providers
+- Easy migration from existing OIDC flags

 ### Non-Goals

-- Monitoring
+- Supporting configuration of authenticaiton mechnisims other than `jwt`
+- Supporting other methods for keys discovery other than standart OIDC discovery mechanism
+- No support for `x5c`

 ## Proposal

-1. Add new `authentication` API object to parse a structured config file `OIDCConfiguration`.
+1. Add new `apiserver.config.k8s.io` API object to parse a structured config file `AuthenticaitonConfiguration`.
 2. Add a single flag for kube-apiserver to point to the structured config file, automatically reload it on changes.
 3. Use an expression language to let users write their own logic for mappings and validation rules (expressions should be simple for common cases, yet powerful to cover most user stories).